AnnaDomenech/SCAV_Seminar3/Readme.md

 ## Exercice 2
 In this exercice our goal is create a new video as the one of the 4 videos at the same time.

 As we had mentioned above, for each video we create a given folder to save its new formats.
 In this exercice the user is able to choose which folder (with its respective four videos) wants to use.

-The obtained multiple video looks as:
+The obtained multiple video in 480 resolution looks as:
 <p align="center">
   <img src="Screenshoots/multiple480.png" width="850">
 </p>
+As we can see the avi is the worst quality container, we can see at the edges of the cartoons the loss of quality.
+If we consider the edges as a measure of quality the order would by AVI,VP8,H265,VP9 in terms of worsto to better quality.
+The next example is with the 720p video resolution:
 <p align="center">
   <img src="Screenshoots/multiple720.png" width="850">
 </p>
+In this case the loss of quality is not as noticeable as in the previous case, the worst perceptually container is VP8.
-Regarding the bitrate, the order is [0][0]AVI [0][1]VP9 [1][0]VP8 [1][1]H265,
+We have dedduced that the order is the follwing [0][0]AVI [0][1]VP9 [1][0]VP8 [1][1]H265.
+Notices that worst quality means less bitrate.

 ## Exercice 3
 In this exercice our goal is stream a video.
 In order to do that we have created the stream.py script that get the cut_BBB video(one minute fragment of BBB video), to stream it we need to broadcast the video into a IP adress, the used command is the following: